wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 `e2e-tests` contains the end-to-end tests using Playwright, which you can run to test your app's functionality.

+### App File Structure

+We've structured this full-stack app template according to feature.
+That means that most directories within `app/src` contain both the React client code and NodeJS server code necessary for implementing its logic.

 Let's check out what's in the `app` folder in more detail:

-:::caution[v0.11 and below]
+:::caution[v0.13 and below]
-If you are using a version of the OpenSaaS template with Wasp `v0.11.x` or below, you may see a slightly different file structure.
+If you are using an older version of the OpenSaaS template with Wasp `v0.13.x` or below, you may see a slightly different file structure.
 But don't worry, the vast majority of the code and features are the same! 😅
 :::

 ```sh